CBGOUS/CAJA_CLIP/README.md

 ( cat outfile_name.pos.junc.2.summary.txt ; echo ""; cat outfile_name.neg.junc.1.summary.txt; echo ) > outfile_name.junc.3SS.summary.txt
 ```

-The plotting is done using plotFrequency.ipynb in jupyter notebook.
-For example, plotFrequency_ALKBH5_FL_C_5SS.ipynb is used for plotting RNA tags bound by ALKBH5 full-length and C-terminus proteins around 5SS; plotFrequency_ALKBH5_FL_C_5SS.ipynb is used for plotting RNA tags bound by ALKBH5 full-length and C-terminus proteins around 3SS.
+The plotting is done using plotFrequency.ipynb in jupyter notebook.<br/>

+ For example, plotFrequency_ALKBH5_FL_C_5SS.ipynb is used for plotting RNA tags bound by ALKBH5 full-length and C-terminus proteins around 5SS; plotFrequency_ALKBH5_FL_C_5SS.ipynb is used for plotting RNA tags bound by ALKBH5 full-length and C-terminus proteins around 3SS. plotFrequency_endo_ALKBH5_AGO2_5SS.ipynb is used for plotting RNA tags bound by endogenous ALKBH5 and AGO2 in A549 cells around 5SS; plotFrequency_endo_ALKBH5_AGO2_3SS.ipynb is used for plotting RNA tags bound by endogenous ALKBH5 and AGO2 in A549 cells around 3SS.